VN Karazin Kharkiv National University: Independent Ukraine

 On 11 October 1999, Leonid Kuchma, the President of Ukraine issued a decree, in which he, "taking into consideration considerable contribution that Kharkiv State University made to training qualified specialists and to development of science" granted the status of a national university and named it after its founder, Vasyl Karazin.

 In 2004, the university was given a twin building (the former Govorov Academy), opposite Svobody Square.

-In 2022, the university was severely damaged by Russia's invasion of Ukraine.
-On March 2, the Russian shelling hit the building of the Faculty of Economics and was subsequently destroyed by Russian shelling.
-On March 5 the university sports complex was partially destroyed.
-On March 11 — the building of the Faculty of Physics and Technology was partially destroyed and on March 18 — the Institute of Public Administration was partially ruined.
-As of March 22, according to the university's press service, the University had no intact buildings left.
+Russian shelling hit the building of the Faculty of Economics which was subsequently destroyed by further Russian shelling.
+On 5 March the university sports complex was partially destroyed.
+On 11 March — the building of the Faculty of Physics and Technology was partially destroyed and on 18 March — the Institute of Public Administration was partially ruined.
+As of 22 March 2022, according to the university's press service, the university had no intact buildings left.